archanajss/cocus-assignment/README.md

-# cocus-assignment
-QA assignment for Cocus
+# QA assignment for COCUS